TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/components/tools/tools_boot.md

 \cond SOC_AM62X
     - Incase of AM62X-SK-LP baord use `am62x-sk-lp` as the BOARD in make command
+    - Incase of AM62X-SIP-SK board, use `am62x-sip-sk` as the BOARD in make command
 \endcond
 - The HSM appimage wil be generated at {SDK_INSTALL_PATH}/tools/boot/HSMAppimageGen/board/@VAR_BOARD_NAME_LOWER after running the makefile
 \endcond